 - Peter Parker from Spiderman, as the CEO of his own company, could focus on financial gain.
 He instead chooses to focus on the betterment of mankind (and limits his salary to compensate for the resulting low profits).

-- Star Wars series: Jedi Master Qui-Gon Jinn was allegedly never chosen to join the Jedi Council because of his unorthodox views, and his questioning of/refusal to just go along with the council's views and decisions.
+- The Phantom Menace series: Jedi Master Qui-Gon Jinn was allegedly never chosen to join the Jedi Council because of his unorthodox views, and his questioning of/refusal to just go along with the council's views and decisions.

 - Captain Gordon from Godzilla Final Wars.
 When the Earth Defense Force is infiltrated at the command level, the soldiers nonetheless implicitly trust Gordon, who would never become "one of them."